Health & Wellness -

 • Alcohol, specifically beer

-Trust Your Gut to Find Menopause Bloating Relief
+Trust Your Gut to Find Perimenopause Bloating Relief

 If perimenopause bloating has been a struggle, you’re not alone.
 Adding foods that address the root causes can help ease the discomfort and potential bloating severity.